-The yen renews its slide on monetary easing expectations, and trade data steadies the pound - it's time for your FX Fix.
+The yen rises on official warnings about weakness and the Chinese buy foreign exchange - it's time for your FX Fix.

 Web-only advice and information for currency traders, with CNBC's Melissa Lee and the Money In Motion traders.